-FPM is delighted to announce the launch of the first webinar in a series on: Good Pharmaceutical Medicine Practice: Preparedness Planning for Public Health Emergencies.
+FPM was delighted to host its first webinar series in 2020 on: Good Pharmaceutical Medicine Practice: Preparedness Planning for Public Health Emergencies.

-The aim of this FPM EPC Webinar Series is to reflect on, and learn from, the response of the pharmaceutical research community and other stakeholders to PHEs, in particular the COVID-19 pandemic.
-This webinar series asks the questions:
+The aim of this FPM EPC Webinar Series was to reflect on, and learn from, the response of the pharmaceutical research community and other stakeholders to PHEs, in particular the COVID-19 pandemic.
+This webinar series asked the questions:

 - How has pharmaceutical medicine responded to the COVID-19 pandemic?